 Scale and frequency of releases

-For larger, more complex projects with frequent releases, autonomous testing becomes increasingly valuable.
+When evaluating test automation vs autonomous testing, larger and more complex projects with frequent releases clearly benefit more from autonomous testing.
 Applications in Agile or DevOps environments often have continuous integration and deployment cycles, requiring testing approaches that can keep pace with rapid changes.

-> Risk mitigation: Frequent updates increase the likelihood of defects in production.
+- Risk mitigation: Frequent updates increase the likelihood of defects in production.
 Again, it forces you to adapt tests lightning-fast.
-Autonomous test platform does it itself.
+An autonomous test platform does it itself.

 Healthcare and any other companies handling sensitive data or operating in highly regulated industries could do with autonomous testing as it allows them to rapidly adapt to code changes and identify potential vulnerabilities.